-A number of plans, strategies, standards and guidelines have been produced by commonwealth, state and territory governments, which are to be used as a reference to guide operational activities.
+A number of plans, strategies, standards and guidelines have been produced by Commonwealth, State and the Northern Territory Governments, which are to be used as a reference to guide operational activities.
 DP and Port Users are to consider these documents for determining good environmental practice.
 Some of these documents have legal compliance implications and include: